Formal visiting hours for patients are from 11 a.m. to 8:00 p.m.

-No one under the age of 12 is allowed to visit patients in the hospital.
+No one under the age of 12 is allowed to visit patients in the hospital with the exception of siblings of newborns.
 Special care units may establish an informal or flexible visiting schedule based upon a patent's special needs.
 The number of visitors per patient may be regulated based upon patient needs and desires provided that visits do not infringe upon the delivery of patient care and the needs of other patients.

 Smoking and the use of other tobacco products: